Sharon-B/Inside-Out/TESTING.md

 * Displays on all pages.
 * If there is an item in the cart it changes color to blue.
 * If there is an item in the cart it displays the current cart total under the icon.
-* Each time an item is added to the cart the cart total is updated
+* Each time an item is added to the cart the cart total is updated.
+* Is a clickable link to the cart page.

 #### Main Navigation: